Give Feedback with Slack

 Our commitment to anonymity

-Rest assured that your anonymity in responding to Anonymous surveys and giving Suggestions via Slack is guaranteed.
-Responses and Anonymous suggestions are encrypted before being transmitted from Slack to TINYpulse via web API.
-Also, administrators of Slack do not have access to view direct messages between you and the TINYpulse-bot so your anonymity is guaranteed 100%.
+Limeade Listening is 100% committed to employee anonymity.
+Your trust is important to us, and we truly care about opening lines of communication between employees and leaders.
+We can assure you your anonymity when responding to anonymous surveys and submitting suggestions through Slack is guaranteed.
+Responses and anonymous suggestions are encrypted before being transmitted from Slack to Limeade Listening via web API.
+Also, administrators of Slack do not have access to view direct messages between you and the Limeade Listening-bot so your anonymity is 100% guaranteed.

 Learn more about our commitment to anonymity.